Yogesh-K-Matkar/react_concept_react_app/README.md

    a.
 Block scope means the variable value is limited to the block in which it is defined.

    b.
-Value can be re-assigned but re-declared of variable is not allowed throws error.
+Value can be re-assigned but not re-declared.
+It throws error.

    1.3. const keyword type variable.

    a.
 Block scope means the variable value is limited to the block in which it is defined.

    b.
-Value can be re-assigned but re-declared of variable is not allowed throws error.
+Value once declared and define cannot be re-assigned nor re-declared.
+It throws error.

    (Imp:- let and const are same and maximum used for runtime errors)